lionix-team/weather-api-laravel/README.md

 - **API Link**: [https://openweathermap.org/current](https://openweathermap.org/current)
 - **API Key**: `1077481787381398496a922389d0eea2`
-- **Technology: Laravel**
+- **Technology: Laravel 9.x**

 ---

 # Task

-Create a project, that will pull the weather information of cities and will store it in the database every two minutes.
+Create a project, that will pull the weather information of cities based in latitude/longitude and will store it in the database every two minutes.

 # Data to store